 DNA polymerase and polynucleotide ligase

-DNA polymerase has three sites for attachment. one of them attaches to The template DNA The second to The triphosphate nucleotide and the third one to the 3’-OH End of the DNA primer.
+DNA polymerase has three sites for attachment.
+One of them attaches to The template DNA, The second to The triphosphate nucleotide, and the third one to the 3’-OH End of the DNA primer.

 Why is DNA replication called discontinuous?